When your applications operate independently, data silos emerge.

 There’s no better way to get inspired than to see how others have built their workflow automations.
 A community of recipes* lets you do just that by offering a comprehensive collection of workflows that you can copy as is, customize to your needs, or just look at as you brainstorm.

-* The steps an EA platform follows to get work done between your apps.
+* The steps an integration-led automation platform follows to get work done between your apps.

 6. It utilizes machine learning to help users build recipes.